 Individuals and businesses can capture, process, and turn methane-emitting GHGs into useful energy by repurposing landfill waste (landfill gas), and manage livestock manure for energy use, which could potentially provide a new source of income and revenue for farmers (agricultural methane).

 Methane capture protocols can also convert the methane into Co2.
 Since methane has more than 80 times the warming power of carbon dioxide (over the first 20 years after it reaches the atmosphere), this is good.
-So even though CO2 has a longer-lasting effect, methane sets the pace for warming in the near term.6
+So even though carbon emissions have a longer-lasting effect, methane sets the pace for warming in the near term.6

 GHG’s Impact On Climate

 Greenhouse gas emissions (GHG’s), whether they are from co2, methane, or any others, negatively impact the planet in the ways identified above, and more.
-Mainly, these human activities are producing specific gases into the atmosphere, which have the ability to hold heat at much higher levels than normal atmospheric conditions.
+Mainly, these human activities are producing specific gases into the atmosphere, which have the ability to hold heat at much higher levels than normal atmospheric conditions when combined with solar and infrared radiation.
 The trapped heat leads to changes in weather patterns and other natural disasters (like increased wildfires and the destruction of ocean corals).

 Controlling the amount of greenhouse gases we produce, or finding ways to counterbalance them, is crucial to our survival.
 And with so many projects, places, and ways to make a difference, the options are wide open.